onideen/cilk-bfs/pre_readme.md

 ### Teps vs Scale and Proccessor Count ###
 In this graph we look at how TEPS change as both problem size and number of processors double for each datapoint.
 Scale ranges from 21 to 24 and proccessors from 1 to 8.
 //insert scale_nproc_teps.png
+Since both increasing scale and increasing processor count increases performace this graph shows as expected a better than linear increase in performance.

 ### Example Output ###
 This is a example output for run with scale 26, edgefactor 26 on a single core on Triton.